US stocks turn negative after Trump China deal comments

 The three major futures indexes are pointing to a decline of 0.3 percent.

-stocks were looking at a modest gain until President Trump, speaking at the NATO confernece in London, that there is no deadline for atrade deal with China and that it is probably better to wait until after the election for a deal.
+Stocks were looking at modest gains until President Trump, speaking at the NATO conference in London, that there is no deadline for a trade deal with China and that it is probably better to wait until after the election for a deal.

 Preliminary data from Adobe projected Cyber Monday sales of $9.2 billion by the end of Monday and remains the largest online shopping day in the U.S, growing 16.9 percent year-over-year.